Crafts and Wellbeing

 How to Apply

-Suggested donation £5 per session
+Free but suggested donation £5 per session

 There is no tutor for this session but a member of the All Sewn Up team will be present.

-All Sewn Up’s Makers’ Homework Club is a calm and friendly environment where you can practise without a tutor a variety of textile-based techniques: knitting, crochet, embroidery, mending, up cycling and clothes making – bring your own projects.
+All Sewn Up’s Makers’ Homework Club is a calm and friendly environment where you can practice without a tutor a variety of textile-based techniques: knitting, crochet, embroidery, mending, up cycling and clothes making – bring your own projects.

 ASUP students who have been inducted in the use of the sewing machine may use them.